CFO Wiki

 These are fees to participate in the retailer’s promotional ecosystem: circular ads, endcap displays, in-store demos, or loyalty card discounts.

 The decision to pay a slotting fee should be governed by a formal financial model.
+Understanding current market conditions is essential for building an accurate financial model that reflects the realities of the CPG landscape.
 This model evaluates the authorization as a discrete investment project.
+Robust modeling, grounded in real-time data and analytics, supports more informed decisions regarding slotting fee investments.

 Gather all assumptions from the retailer’s terms and your own forecast: